yugabyte/yugabyte-db/docs/content/preview/explore/ysql-language-features/join-strategies.md

 In a Merge Join, both input tables must be sorted on the join key.
 It works by merging the sorted input streams based on the join condition.
 Merge Joins are efficient when dealing with large datasets, and the join condition involves equality comparisons.
 If the tables are not already sorted, the optimizer will use sorting operations as part of the execution plan.

-As the join key columns are now sorted, the executer can compare the 2 streams easily in `O(n+m)` time complexity.
+As the join key columns are now sorted, the executor can compare the 2 streams easily in `O(n+m)` time complexity.
 Merge joins are typically suitable when joining based on equality and are commonly used when the join keys are indexed or the data is naturally sorted.

 To fetch all scores of students named `Natasha` who have scored more than `70` in any subject and use Merge join, you would execute,